Xceptance/XLT-Packer/README.md

 Also note, that you need to allow incoming network traffic on TCP port *8500* for all of your instances so that you can connect to the agent controllers.
 You can do this by adding an appropriate firewall rule in your network settings at: `https://console.developers.google.com/project/<YOUR_PROJECT>/networks/list`

+## XLT at full throttle ##

+The following optimizations have been applied to the underlying OS to prevent/minimize situations where no additional load could be generated due to lack of available resources:
+ - increased OS limit of number of open files
+ - enlarged range of local ports per IP
+ - enabled reuse of sockets that are in timed-waiting state